 ABO Energy Signs Standstill Deal with Major Creditors

-ABO Energy faces a crucial turning point as it secures a standstill agreement with key creditors, paving the way for a comprehensive restructuring plan now under negotiation.
+ABO Energy faces a crucial turning point as it secures a standstill deal with key lenders, paving the way for a comprehensive restructuring plan now under negotiation.

 Foto: Horst Galuschka - picture alliance/dpa